 If your volume is kept to a minimum to prevent angry neighbors or avoid feedback, it could be making your sound ‘thinner’.

-We recommend increasing your volume and turning down your gain, adjusting while you play based on the sound.
+I recommend increasing your volume and turning down your gain, adjusting while you play based on the sound.